This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my

 Tape the pre-addressed label you printed right from Poshmark to the box and bring your box to the post office, give it to your mailman or put it right in the blue mailbox.
 That’s it!

 Thank You Stickers (You can get a pack of 500 for less than $8)

 I mentioned earlier about becoming a long time Poshmark Seller, some people end up liking selling on Poshmark so much that they open up a boutique on Poshmark or they shop thrift stores and then resell on Poshmark for a profit.
-Opening a boutique requires a simple certification which can be completed right in your Poshmark account.
+Opening a boutique requires a simple certification that can be completed right in your Poshmark account.